pydata/xarray/doc/pandas.rst

 Tabular data is easiest to work with when it meets the criteria for `tidy data`__:

-* Each column holds a different variable (coordinates and variables in xray's terminology).
+* Each column holds a different variable.
 * Each rows holds a different observation.

 __ http://www.jstatsoft.org/v59/i10/